 The butterfly's round-trip journey covers some 1,800 miles (2,900 km).
 That's like making a round trip from San Diego to the Oregon border and back.

 They go a long distance, but they don't travel fast.
-In fact, four generations of butterflies will live and die before their descendants return to the place where their ancestors started.
+In fact, four generations of butterflies live and die before their descendants return to the place where their ancestors started.

 The first generation begins the migration cycle in the winter along the California coast.
 While there, they cluster in the trees for protection from storms and for warmth.
 They mate in late January and fly away by March at the latest.

 That first generation of monarchs lay their eggs inland on milkweed plants in the Sierra Nevada foothills, and then they die.
 Their offspring (the second generation) hatches in the mountains.
 From there, they fly to Oregon, Nevada, or Arizona.
 Third and fourth Monarch butterfly generations fan out even further.